kennethlove/rust-bf/README.md

   - `cargo run --bin bf -- repl`
 - Type Brainfuck code directly into the REPL.
 - Invalid instructions are ignored.
+- Tape and pointer are reset for each execution.
+No state is maintained.
-- Press Ctrl-D (Unix/macOS) or Ctrl-Z (Windows) to signal EOF and execute the code.
+- Press Ctrl-D (Unix/macOS) or Ctrl-Z and then Enter (Windows) to signal EOF and execute the code.
 - The REPL will print the output of the Brainfuck program.
 - Press Ctrl-C to exit the REPL immediately with exit code 0.